TeamScenario/Heroku-Cli-Termux-Android/README.md

 All done !

 [^TeamScenario]
-[^TeamScenario]: ©2022 TeamScenario All rights reserved!
+[TeamScenario]: ©2022 TeamScenario All rights reserved!